AC: An Allis Chalmers Tractor.

 NTPA: The National Tractor Pullers

-turbine engines to keep them at a safe
+engines to keep them at a safe operating speed.

-that makes contact with the track to create
+makes contact with the track to create the friction

 Pull-Off: A second pulling contest